CU-Joel/joels-flask-api/README.md

 The app will need the following environment variables to be set:

-FLASK_APP=application.py
+FLASK_APP=joels_flask_api
 FLASK_ENV=development

-Currently you will need to input the password for you database as DB_PASS environment variable.
-You will also need to edit line 32 in application.py to add your database url string.
+You will also need to set these variables to your apropriate settings:

+SQLALCHEMY_DATABASE_URI
+SECRET_KEY

 If you are using a new Linux VM, you may have to install wheel.